 Sasa Dango: Niigata’s Specialty Rice Dumpling

-The prefecture where I live, Niigata is very famous as a production area of rice in Japan.
-The rice tastes very good, so there are a number of popular specialties made from it in Niigata, which include Sake rice wine and Senbei rice crackers.
+The prefecture where I live, Niigata, is very famous as a production area of rice in Japan.

-In addition to these, actually, Niigata has one more specialty food that shouldn’t be forgotten, which is a traditional confection very familiar to those who were born and raised in the prefecture.
+In addition, my prefecture has one more specialty that you should remember, which is a confection very familiar to those born and raised here, called Sasa Dango (笹団子).

 Sasa Dango (笹団子)

 Sasa Dango is the Wagashi sweet my birthplace Niigata boasts.
 It has over 400 years of history, and in the old days, it was a portable food.

 In its name, Dango (団子) refers to a traditional rice dumpling, while Sasa (笹) is the word for bamboo leaf, which has a bactericidal effect, keeping food long.

 And Sasa Dango is a Yomogi Dango (よもぎ団子: Mugwort Dango) wrapped in bamboo leaves.

 Yomogi Dango is a variety of Dango consisting of a mugwort-flavored rice dumpling filled with sweet Azuki red bean paste called Anko (餡子).